Interested in learning more about us?

 As a Church family we desire to help each other and our community (Pueblo) live the timeless Christian way of life.
 We believe that this life is not based on any one person, but on the whole experience of the Body of Christ throughout time.
 We believe that Christianity is beyond individual likes and dislikes, and that it is not meant to try and emulate every latest fashion.
 Rather, It reflects the eternity of Heaven and is conformed to the Revelation of Jesus Christ.
 If you are looking for relief form the changing winds and fads of the modern world and all that may follow after it, we are sure you will find the Ancient Orthodox Christian Faith a peaceful sanctuary.

-Our Church has been part of Pueblo's life for almost 110 years.
-We have a very loving community that has a rich prayer life, strong fellowship, Bible studies, men's and women's groups, developing children and youth ministries, periodic hikes and other such excursions.
+Established in 1903, our Church has been part of Pueblo's life for 110 years.
+We have a very loving community that has a rich and full prayer life, strong fellowship, Bible studies, men's and women's groups, developing children and youth ministries, periodic hikes and other such excursions.
 Come and see, pray the ancient Christian way.

 What is Orthodoxy?

 We get asked this a lot.
 Essentially Orthodoxy is the unbroken Christian Faith and Worship as it has been lived for over two thousand years.